MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ### Are all tests free?

 No. Testing prompts and testing trained models are free.
-Testing prebuilt models still consumes credits at the same rate as running them in production.
-However, the o1 reasoning model in Prompts is currently in paid preview.
+Testing prebuilt models consumes credits at the same rate as running them in production.
+However, the o1 reasoning model in prompts is currently in a paid preview.

 ### I built an app that includes a flow.
 I want to add an AI Builder action in this flow.
 Does it turn my app into a premium app?